 If I do cancel, will I lose my deposit?

-There are more than six of us, can we just book two tables and be sat next to one another, or push the tables together?
+There are more than six of us from more than two households, can we just book two tables and be sat next to one another, or push the tables together?

-Whilst you can make two bookings, due to our current social distancing layout we will be unable to confirm if these bookings will be sat next to each other.
+Whilst you can make two bookings, due to our current social distancing layout it is highly unlikely that your bookings will be sat near each other.
 The current law states that guests must be seated during their booking so you will not be able to stand up and move between your booking.
 Doing so, will be a breach of the law and will result in your booking being asked to leave.
 You will also forfeit any deposit paid.
 You may also face a fine by authorities.
 So in summary, unfortunately, no. No you can’t.

 When can I book for more than six people?